Cucurbita: Folk remedies

 Cucurbita have been used in various cultures as folk remedies.
 Pumpkins have been used by Native Americans to treat intestinal worms and urinary ailments.
 This Native American remedy was adopted by American doctors in the early nineteenth century as an anthelmintic for the expulsion of worms.
 In southeastern Europe, seeds of C. pepo were used to treat irritable bladder and benign prostatic hyperplasia.
 In Germany, pumpkin seed is approved for use by the Commission E, which assesses folk and herbal medicine, for irritated bladder conditions and micturition problems of prostatic hyperplasia stages 1 and 2, although the monograph published in 1985 noted a lack of pharmacological studies that could substantiate empirically found clinical activity.
-The FDA in the United States, on the other hand, banned the sale of all such non-prescription drugs for the treatment of prostate enlargement in 1990.
+The US Food and Drug Administration, on the other hand, banned the sale of all such non-prescription drugs for the treatment of prostate enlargement in 1990.

 In China, C. moschata seeds were also used in traditional Chinese medicine for the treatment of the parasitic disease schistosomiasis and for the expulsion of tape worms.
 In Mexico, herbalists use C. ficifolia in the belief that it reduces blood sugar levels.